 Industry and occupation codes were assigned by professional coders at the Census Bureau based on verbatim descriptions provided by respondents during the survey interview.
 The codes are determined at a detailed 4-digit level and then collapsed into broader groups on the file to ensure the confidentiality of the records.
 INDCODEX contains industry information and OCCCODEX contains occupation information.
+The page on the MEPS website describing the 2009 Jobs file contains a crosswalk between the detailed and collapsed codes for both industry and occupation.

 As of the Full Year 2002 MEPS deliveries, the Census Bureau began using an updated coding scheme for both industry and occupation.
 Therefore, the industry and occupation variables for pre-2002 files are not comparable to those for 2002 and later files.
-See the 2002 Jobs File (HC-063) for crosswalks of the 2002 (new) and 1990 (old) detailed-to-condensed Census industry and occupation codes.

-This 2007 Jobs File does not include any weights necessary to extrapolate this data to the U.S. population.
-To make person-level estimates, link to any of the 2007 MEPS files and use the person-level weight for the appropriate panel.
+This 2009 Jobs File does not include any weights necessary to extrapolate this data to the U.S. population.
+To make person-level estimates, link to any of the 2009 MEPS files and use the person-level weight for the appropriate panel.
 The link should be made through the variable DUPERSID.
-Note that not all persons in the MEPS have positive weights and job records; only those persons who have either a positive person-level or family-level weight in the 2007 Full-Year Person-Level file are included in the 2007 Jobs File.
+Note that not all persons in the MEPS have positive weights and job records; only those persons who have either a positive person-level or family-level weight in the 2009 Full-Year Person-Level file are included in the 2009 Jobs File.